jyarbro/SPEmailAttachmentWorkflow/README.md

 It's a farm solution, so you'll need Central Administration to install it.

-Essentially you just need to install the package on your farm, and create a workflow on any list or doc library.
+Essentially you just need to install the package on your farm, activate the feature at the WEB APP level, and create a workflow on any list or doc library.

 Select the `Email a file` workflow activity provided under the `Office of Knowledge Management` category.
 Configure the email to pull the recipient address from a metadata field or other workflow variable.
 Optionally, do something with the workflow result such as logging it to a workflow history list.